Hearing loss at work: What to know | HearUSA

 You spend a great deal of time at work, making it all the more important to create an environment where you can progress and be successful.
 Hearing loss can make this a challenge.
 Work performance—and even your income— are directly related to healthy hearing.
 From trouble deciphering information given over the phone to missing essential instructions at a department meeting, hearing loss can make work more difficult than it needs to be.
 The inability to recognize emergency signals, such as the firealarm, can also make your workplace unsafe for you.
 Implementing specific tips on better hearing, assistive listening devices, and hearing aids, you can stop focusing on what you’re not hearing and start crushing your daily goals.

-Free online screening
+Complimentary online screening

 Hidden risks of hearing loss